crollins18/intro-linux-scripting/modules/module1.md

 ## Module 1 - Workflow Automation and Productivity

 One of the most prominent use cases of bash scripting is the ability to wrap several commands into one script. **After all, command-line bash is the same thing as scripting bash.
 Virtually anything you can do via the bash terminal can be done in a bash script.** For example, if you are working in Java on the command line, the compile and run commands can be added to a script so the program can be compiled and run in a single command.
-This module will cover how to convert a command-line workflow into a script and explain some of bash’s basic syntax.
+This module will explain some of `bash`’s basic syntax and cover how to convert a command-line workflow into a script.

 ```danger
 ```
+Before diving into automation, we need to explore some of the basics of bash.
 Let’s go back to the Java example for a moment.
 To compile and run a program called `myProgram`, the following commands could be used:

 ```bash
 javac myProgram.java